Donate Now!

 Group Benefits (Mandatory Enrollment)

-• Health and dental benefits through Manulife.
+• Health and dental benefits through Manulife

-• Life insurance benefit through Sun Life Financial.
+• Life insurance benefit through Sun Life Financial

-• Benefit details are available at www.myparo.ca
+• Benefit details are available at myparo.ca

 • Benefit booklet available on the NOSM University Website with the following link: Manulife Benefit Information